priyanshuahir000/Rail-seeker/Readme.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Run the application using `npm index.js`.
+3. Run the application using `nodemon index.js` or `node index.js`.
 4. Access the application in your browser at `http://localhost:3000`.

 ## How It Works